Mexico officials hope vaccine coverage will make pandemic surge less deadly

-MEXICO CITY, July 5 (Reuters) - When Mexican Deputy Health Minister Hugo Lopez-Gatell left the presidential palace on June 11, he was met with white roses, a cake and a mariachi band, there to thank him for his handling of a pandemic that has so far claimed more than 233,000 Mexican lives.
+MEXICO CITY (Reuters) - When Mexican Deputy Health Minister Hugo Lopez-Gatell left the presidential palace on June 11, he was met with white roses, a cake and a mariachi band, there to thank him for his handling of a pandemic that has so far claimed more than 233,000 Mexican lives.

 Less than a month later, that celebration appears to have been pre-mature.